-If you choose to output the report to the screen, a message appears while the report is generating.
-When the report is generated, it is displayed in the report window.
-If Uptime Infrastructure Monitor cannot connect to a host, the following error message appears in the report window:
+If you choose to output the report to the screen, a message appears while the report is being generated.
+When the report has been generated, it is displayed in the report window.
+If up.time cannot connect to a host, the following error message appears in the report window:

 An error occurred while running this report.
-Verify the configuration of Uptime Infrastructure Monitor and try again.
+Verify the configuration of up.time and try again.